 Calculate your own estimate on chain:

 We only galvanize up to 300 ft. at one time (or 450 lbs).
-Larger or longer chain may need to be cut in half so that we put less weight into our centrifuge at one time.
-We can cut your chain for you, and have one of our steel shops re-link it for you with a galvanized link (allow 10 days).
+Larger or longer chain may need to be cut in half for processing.
+We can cut your chain for you, and have one of our steel shops re-link it for you with a galvanized link (allow 14 days).
 It's low cost and does not affect the strength of your chain.
-The chart below is a picture of a Sample customer estimate.
-You can download the excel file free and type in your own chain length - below the picture is the link to download the file.
+The chart below is a picture of a Sample estimate.
+You can download the excel file free and type in your own chain length.
+Below the picture is the link to download the file.

 How much time does it take to galvanize my anchor or chain?
 Approximately 2 weeks.
 It depends on the sandblaster's schedule.
 Most chain needs to be sandblasted, but some do not.
 We call you when your order is done.
-You can pay when you pick up with cash, check, or credit card.
+You can pay when you pick up.
 If you have not received a phone call, that means your order is not done.
 If it has been more than 3 weeks since you dropped off your order, please call us.
 Otherwise, we ask that you be patient since our phones are very busy.

 Does all chain need sandblasting?
-No. Light surface rust will come off during galvanizing preparation.
+Not necessarily.
+Light surface rust will come off during galvanizing preparation.
 Only deeply pitted rust, paint, lacquer, and markers need to be fully removed using sandblasting prior to hot dip galvanizing.
 The best way for us to know is to see your parts in person.
 You can drop off material Monday - Friday, between 8:00 am and 3:45 pm.
 Our gates close promptly at 4:00 pm and we are closed on weekends.

 For other questions, please call our office at 206-782-8300.